 Signs of Tight Vaginal Muscles

-Loose vaginas and tight vaginas are normal.
-What isn't normal is to have these muscles always tense and constricted all the time.
+Women's vaginal muscles can be very tight for many different reasons.
+It is not normal is to have these muscles always tense and constricted all the time.
 Think about it as if you have a rubber band pulled all the time tautly.
-There isn't any relief for the muscles, which can cause the following signs and symptoms of a tight vagina.
+There isn't any relief for the muscles, which can cause the following signs and symptoms of a tight vagina or hypertonic pelvic floor.

 - Dyspareunia (painful sex)